 Training Partner Practice

 Training partner practice actively involves both players.
 By that we mean both are practicing skills they can use — one works on his kick while the other works on his defense.
-In figure 1a, both players assume a defensive posture having their hands open at chin-height, held between themselves in what we call our "Hey pal.
+In figure 1a, both players assume a defensive posture having their hands open at chin-height, held between themselves in what we call our Bladed Ready, "Hey pal.
 What'd I do?" position.
 In the street, such questions are smart for a couple of reasons: First, because they often cause individuals to pause as they consider your words.
 Second, witnesses actually hear a plea for peace, reconciliation or resolution.
 That can always help the defender should such an incident go to court.2 That said, the defender remains well positioned, being ever-so-slightly on the ball of his rear foot with a slight lean forward (head, hip, and heel aligned at a five to ten degree angle toward his opponent) to immediately take his defense to his opponent should the situation demand it.

 In practice with a partner, Player-A (on the left) fires a controlled back kick to Player-B's near right leg (figure 1b).
 In training, the target is his near right leg because we regularly train in our dominant, right lead, Strong-side Forward position.
-Also, with both players in a right lead, back-n-forth training is more efficient because little time is spent switching leads.
+Also, with both players in a right lead, back-n ' forth training is more efficient because little time is spent switching leads.
 In the street, the assailant's near leg will very likely be his left; regardless, left or right makes absolutely no difference in this defense.

-Simultaneous to Player-A's kick, Player-B, expecting the kick, retracts his near right leg (figure 1b) in a manner that looks like he is attempting to kick his own butt with his right foor.
+Simultaneous to Player-A's kick, Player-B, expecting the kick, retracts his near right leg (figure 1b) in a manner that looks like he is attempting to kick his own butt with his right foot.
 Obviously, Player-A must still control his kick to his partner's leg as best he can, but again, his partner must also be fully prepared to bend his knee.
 With that preparation, even if Player-A hits his partner's knee a little too hard, it will only serve to thrust his partner into him even faster, which is actually, Player-B's defense (figure 1c).
 Both learn from this training method making it a very effective way to train.